 What can you not do after a periodontal treatment?

 After the operation, your saliva may take on a slight pink hue.
 This is a sign of little bleeding, which may continue for up to 48 hours following the treatment.
-It’s important to take extra precautions to prevent more bleeding, such as avoiding hot foods and being very careful when rinsing your mouth for the first 24 hours.
+Take extra precautions to prevent more bleeding, such as avoiding hot foods and being very careful when rinsing your mouth for the first 24 hours.